JBeto/SI-Investigations/README.md

 To figure out whodunit, you need access to a command line.

-Be sure to run `PATH=$PATH:$(pwd)/Commands` in Bash to configure everything correctly before playing
+Be sure to run `source ./start.sh` in Bash to configure everything correctly before playing

 Open a Terminal, go to the location of the files, and start by going to SIPD and talking to the Chief via `talk -p Chief.person`

 One way you can do this is with the command:

-	cat instructions
+	cat <file>

-(`cat` is a command that will print the contents of the file called `instructions` for you to read.)
+(`cat` is a command that will print the contents of the file for you to read.)

-To get started on how to use the command line, open cheatsheet.md or cheatsheet.pdf (from the command line, you can type 'vim cheatsheet.md').

 Don't use a text editor to view any files except these instructions, the cheatsheet, and hints.